viktorija8902/best-deals/README.md

 Make sure you have node and npm installed and run ```npm install``` and then ```npm start``` to test your application.
 To run your tests you can run ```npm test```.

+Dates can be entered in this format: YYYY-MM-DD.

 ## TODO

 Implement a responsive web application that follows the following designs and functionality.